manoj9788/tracing-selenium-grid/README.md

 ![Grid status](/images/grid-ready.png)

 ## Execute your tests
-Point your tests as in tracingexample.java and navigate to http://localhost:16686/ to view the outputs.
+Point your tests as in [DistributedTracingExamples](src/test/java/com/thoughtworks/tracing/DistributedTracingExamples.java) Class and navigate to http://localhost:16686/ to view the outputs.

 Under services look up for Selenium-router and notices actions for each calls made by your tests.
 An example below